JanHerca/urantiapedia/output/wikijs/es/article/Vicki_Heng_Fan_Yang/The_First_Chinese_Conference_An_Unprecedented_International_Endeavor.md

 <figcaption><em>Languages spoken in China</em></figcaption>
 </figure>

-“It simplifies so much that would otherwise be mystifying.
-And it enlarges and clearly presents the Gospel message that Jesus died sharing ... verifying there is a God; moreover, that this Deity is actually YOUR, and my, Parent.”
+«It simplifies so much that would otherwise be mystifying.
+And it enlarges and clearly presents the Gospel message that Jesus died sharing ... verifying there is a God; moreover, that this Deity is actually YOUR, and my, Parent.»

-“If you are looking at the why and wherefore, the higher purpose and destiny of life, then read _El Libro de Urantia_.
+«If you are looking at the why and wherefore, the higher purpose and destiny of life, then read _El Libro de Urantia_.
 Understand the purpose, origin, history, and destiny of all human or mortal existence.
-If you want to know your spiritual destiny, read it.”
+If you want to know your spiritual destiny, read it.»

 «Simplifica mucho lo que de otra manera sería desconcertante, y amplía y presenta claramente el mensaje del evangelio de que Jesús murió compartiendo... verificando que hay un Dios y que además esa Deidad es realmente TU y mi Padre.»